Bloom: Designing for LLM-Augmented Behavior Change Interactions: Discussion

-These findings align with existing behavior change theory, including principles of MI~\cite{miller2023motivational} and the TTM~\cite{prochaska1997transtheoretical}, both of which emphasize that changing thoughts, feelings, and attitudes toward a behavior is crucial for individuals who are just starting out.
+These findings are consistent with behavior change theory, including principles of motivational interviewing~\cite{miller2023motivational} and the TTM~\cite{prochaska1997transtheoretical}, which emphasize that changing thoughts, feelings, and attitudes toward a behavior are especially important for individuals in early stages of change.
 Shifts in mindset (i.e., positive beliefs about the benefits of exercise) carry benefits to both psychological and physiological health~\cite{crum2007mind} independent of immediate behavior change.
-Moreover, these changes in mindset may also represent shifts in decisional balance (i.e., stronger perceived pros and fewer perceived cons of PA), which is predictive of sustainable, longer-term behavior change in the TTM~\cite{prochaska1997transtheoretical}.
-Thus, while immediate quantitative outcomes were not significantly different, the impact of LLM coaching on mindsets could potentially yield measurable behavioral changes over an extended timeframe, warranting longer-term studies.
+Moreover, changes in mindset may also represent shifts in decisional balance (i.e., stronger perceived pros and fewer perceived cons of PA), which is predictive of sustainable, longer-term change in the TTM~\cite{prochaska1997transtheoretical}.
+Thus, even in the absence of immediate behavioral differences, the impact of LLM coaching on mindsets could potentially yield measurable behavioral changes over an extended timeframe, warranting longer-term studies.

-However, it remains an open question whether more granular LLM-driven personalization or more prescriptive coaching agents might better serve individuals who are already highly active or in later stages of change.
-These individuals may require more specific, performance-oriented support.
-Nonetheless, populations in early stages of change and/or with low baseline activity levels are particularly important to support as they stand to benefit most from behavioral health interventions.
+Whereas most prior work on LLMs in behavioral health has conceptualized their potential primarily in terms of personalization (e.g., customizing plans, optimizing just-in-time nudges, or extracting insights from data), our findings highlight that LLMs' role as a motivational and non-judgmental coach was more impactful for participants in early stages of behavior change and low baseline levels of activity.
+It remains an open question whether more granular LLM-driven personalization or more prescriptive coaching agents might better serve individuals who are already highly active or in later stages of change, who may require more specific, performance-oriented support.
+Nonetheless, populations in early stages of change and/or with low activity levels are particularly important to support as they stand to benefit most from behavioral health interventions.

+\noindentparagraph{Implications for Design:} For people in early stages of behavior change or with low PA levels, LLM-driven personalization alone may not meaningfully increase short-term behavior change beyond traditional interventions.
+Instead, consider pairing personalization with coaching to promote positive mindsets and foster engagement.